-Charlotte’s composite cost of living, at 94.1 percent of the national average, is lower than all but seven other major metro U.S. cities.
-A key component of that figure is housing, which in Charlotte is 81 percent of the national average.
-Housing costs are low, primarily because Charlotte’s construction costs are 77 percent of the national average.
+Charlotte’s composite cost of living, at 94.3 percent of the national average, is lower than all but five other major metro U.S. cities.
+A key component of that figure is housing, which in Charlotte is 83.5 percent of the national average.
+Housing costs are low, primarily because Charlotte’s construction costs are 80.8 percent of the national average.

-Charlotte-Douglas International Airport provides superior air service with nonstop daily service to 171 different cities, including international service to Dublin, Frankfurt, Munich, Paris, London, Montreal, Toronto, Mexico City, Rome, Rio de Janeiro, Madrid and numerous Caribbean destinations.
+Charlotte Douglas International Airport provides superior air service with nonstop daily service to 150 destinations, including international service to Dublin, Frankfurt, Munich, Paris, London, Montreal, Toronto, Mexico City, Rome, Rio de Janeiro, Madrid and many Caribbean cities.

 For relocating spouses and partners, job opportunities in Charlotte are greater than in most other U.S. cities.
-Charlotte boasts 4,277 Hoover’s companies with more than $1 million in revenue, 264 Fortune 500 operations, over 1,200 companies that regionally employ 100 or more, and six Fortune 500 headquarters.
-During 2011, 1,089 different companies in Mecklenburg County alone announced the creation 8,850 new jobs.
-It is no surprise that over the past decade, Charlotte experienced the fifth highest in-migration of young educated workers in the nation
+Charlotte boasts 270 Fortune 500 operations, more than 1,300 companies that regionally employ 100 or more, and five Fortune 500 headquarters.
+During 2013, 1,138 different companies in Mecklenburg County alone announced the creation 11,530 new jobs.
+It is no surprise that from 2009-2012, Charlotte experienced the 10th highest net in-migration of millennials in the nation.

 Charlotte also offers a highly developed and sophisticated international business environment.
 There are currently more than 950 foreign-owned companies in the metro area, and their presence spawns a large number of international business and cultural organizations.
 Expatriates will find many of their countrymen in Charlotte and a valuable support network their presence creates.
-Download our international city fact sheet.
+Download our foreign-owned firms directory.

 Charlotte is firmly established as one of the country’s most recognized and respected regional health care centers.
-Its cutting edge facilities offer top-notch care, and a very wide network of eldercare facilities supports relocating professionals with family members in need of such services.
-Download our health care fact sheet.
+Cutting-edge facilities offer top-notch care, and a very wide network of senior living facilities supports relocating professionals with family members in need of such services.

 Charlotte offers a nationally acclaimed level of higher education.
-The 47 colleges and universities within the area serve nearly 230,000 students.
-In-state tuition starts at $4,150 per year in the highly regarded North Carolina state university system.
+The 50 colleges and universities within the area serve more than 240,000 students.
+Annual In-state tuition starts at $4,629 per year in the highly regarded North Carolina state university system.
 Residency status requires that individuals live in the state at least one year.
 Download our higher education fact sheet.

-Charlotte-Mecklenburg Schools (CMS), the consolidated public school system in Mecklenburg County, continually ranks as one of the best urban systems in the country.
-Twenty-nine CMS schools were recently named honor schools of excellence.
-The top 10 percent of CMS students routinely outscore their counterparts (the top 10 percent of students nationally) on the SAT by a significant margin.
-Download our education fact sheet.
+Charlotte-Mecklenburg Schools (CMS), the public school system serving Mecklenburg County, continually ranks as one of the best urban systems in the country.
+In 2011, CMS won the Broad Prize, which is presented annually to four school districts nationally for elevating achievement levels.
+Sixty-four CMS schools were recently named honor schools of excellence or distinction by the state of North Carolina.
+Download the CMS fact sheet.

 Charlotte neighborhoods and residences have distinct personalities and offer diverse housing options.
 At any given time, more than 20,000 homes are available to choose from.
-Download our homes fact sheet.
+Download the housing fact sheet.

 Charlotte’s thriving arts community enhances an already rich and stimulating quality of life.
 Symphony, dance, theater, opera, art museums and a wide range of other venues are supported by the Arts & Science Council, which conducts one of the highest per capita annual campaigns of its type in the country.
-A large number of arts venues are located downtown within walking distance of each other and Charlotte’s light rail line.
+A large number of arts venues are located downtown within walking distance of each other and the LYNX Blue Line light rail.
 Download our arts fact sheet.

-If sports are your pleasure, Charlotte has it all: NFL, NBA, NASCAR, PGA, MLL, AIF, AAA baseball and an NHL/AHL affiliate, not to mention collegiate sports and recreational options as well.
+If sports are your pleasure, Charlotte has it all: NFL, NBA, NASCAR, PGA, MLL, AAA baseball and an NHL/AHL affiliate, not to mention collegiate sports.
 Download our sports fact sheet.